MarcosLaffitte/GranMapache/README.md

 > done: add wheel for packages

-- statically type python objects
+> done: statically type python objects

-- statically type counters and bounds in for loops
+> done: statically type counters and bounds in for loops

 - slowly but surely migrate into C++ objects